cubeapm/sample_app_python_django_gunicorn/README.md

-# sample_app_python_django_gunicorn

 # Python Django Gunicorn OpenTelemetry Instrumentation

-This is a sample app to demonstrate how to instrument Python django gunicorn app with OpenTelemetry.
-It contains source code for the Flask app which interacts with various services like Redis, MySQL, Kafka, etc. to demonstrate tracing for these services.
+This is a sample app to demonstrate how to instrument Python Django Gunicorn app with OpenTelemetry.
+It contains source code for the Django app which interacts with various services like Redis, MySQL, etc. to demonstrate tracing for these services.
 This repository has a docker compose file to set up all these services conveniently.

 This repository is inentionally designed to work with any OpenTelemetry backend, not just CubeAPM.
 In fact, it can even work without any OpenTelemetry backend (by dumping traces to console, which is also the default behaviour).